-Some of these scenarios won’t necessarily involve a detailed review of an organization’s corporate structure.
+Some of these scenarios won’t necessarily involve a detailed review of an organisation’s corporate structure.
 If a company terminates all its employees in another country, for example, it won’t take an expert to figure out that it may make sense to dissolve the entity there.

 When reviewing your structure, you’ll want to be guided by the idea that each legal entity should be performing its role supporting the success and growth of the business, and not becoming a burden or adding no value.
 You’ll also want to ask specific, practical questions when deciding whether to wind down a particular legal entity.
 Here are some useful questions:

 - Is the entity still engaging in any business activities or transactions?